-Read this Summary Plan Description carefully so that you understand the provisions of our amended Plan and the benefits you will receive.
-This SPD describes the Plan's benefits and obligations as contained in the legal Plan document, which governs the operation of the Plan.
-The Plan document is written in much more technical and precise language.
-If the non-technical language in this SPD and the technical, legal language of the Plan document conflict, the Plan document always governs.
-Also, if there is a conflict between an insurance contract and either the Plan document or this Summary Plan Description, the insurance contract will control.
-If you wish to receive a copy of the legal Plan document, please contact the Administrator.
+Read this Summary Plan Description ("SPD") carefully so that you understand the provisions of the Plan and the benefits you will receive.
+This SPD describes the Plan's benefits and obligations as contained in the Plan document, which governs the operation of the Plan.
+The Plan document is written in much more technical language.
+Please note that if the non-technical language in this SPD and the legal language of the Plan document conflict, the Plan document will always govern the Plan.
+Also, if there is a conflict between any of the insurance contracts and either the Plan document or this Summary Plan Description, the insurance contracts will control the respective insurance policies.
+If you wish to receive a copy of the legal Plan document, please contact the Plan Administrator.

-This SPD describes the current provisions of the Plan which are designed to comply with applicable legal requirements.
-The Plan is subject to federal laws, such as the Internal Revenue Code and other federal and state laws which may affect your rights.
-The provisions of the Plan are subject to revision due to a change in laws or due to pronouncements by the Internal Revenue Service (IRS) or other federal agencies.
-We may also amend or terminate this Plan.
-If the provisions of the Plan that are described in this SPD change, we will notify you.
+The Plan is subject to the Internal Revenue Code and other federal and state laws and regulations that may affect your rights under this plan.
+This SPD explains the current details of the Plan in order to comply with all applicable legal requirements.
+From time to time, the Plan may be revised due to a change in laws or due to pronouncements by the Internal Revenue Service (IRS) or other federal agencies.
+This Plan may be amended or terminated by the Company.
+If the Plan is ever amended or changed, the Company will notify you.

-We have attempted to answer most of the questions you may have regarding your benefits in the Plan.
-If this SPD does not answer all of your questions, please contact the Administrator (or other plan representative).
-The name and address of the Administrator can be found in the Article of this SPD entitled "General Information About the Plan."
+This SPD was designed to provide you with information regarding the Company Flexible Benefit Plan.
+If this SPD does not answer all of your questions, please contact the Administrator (or other assigned person).
+The name and address of the Administrator can be found in the Article of this SPD entitled "General Information About our Plan."

-I ELIGIBILITY
+I. ARTICLE - ELIGIBILITY

-1. When can I become a participant in the Plan?
+01. How can I participate in the Plan?

-Before you become a Plan member (referred to in this Summary Plan Description as a "Participant"), there are certain rules which you must satisfy.
-First, you must meet the eligibility requirements and be an active employee.
-After that, the next step is to actually join the Plan on the "entry date" that we have established for all employees.
+Before you can become a Participant in the Plan, there are certain conditions that you must satisfy.
+First, you must be an active employee working 30 or more hours per week or 130 hours per month and meet the eligibility requirements.

+After that, you must enroll in the Plan on the "entry date" that has been established for all employees.
 The "entry date" is defined in Question 3 below.
-You will also be required to complete certain application forms before you can enroll in the Health Care Flexible Spending Arrangement or Day Care Flexible Spending Arrangement.
+However, in certain limited situations, you may enroll in the Plan at other times as well.
+See the Article titled: "Contributions".

-2. What are the eligibility requirements for our Plan?
+02. What are the eligibility requirements for our Plan?

-You will be eligible to join the Plan once you have satisfied the conditions for coverage under our group medical plan.
-Of course, if you were already a participant before this amendment, you will remain a participant.
+You will be eligible to join the Plan once you have satisfied the conditions for coverage under our group medical plan and the other eligibility requirements established by your employer as defined in section 1.